JGLTechnologies/JGL-Bot/README.md

 Setting a warning punishment:

-`/set punishment punishment: Temp Ban, warning: 7, duration: Days, number: 5` Leave punishment empty to unset it.
+`/set punishment punishment: Temp Ban warning: 7 duration: Days number: 5` Leave punishment empty to unset it.
 This will ban someone for 5 days when they get 7 warnings.
 Duration and number are not need when the punishment is not temporary.